 Cancer Risk: About 5 in 100 cases

-Reproductive Effects: Limited information, but several studies show no significantly negative impacts on fertility or pregnancy
+Reproductive Effects: Limited information, but several studies show no significant negative impacts on fertility or pregnancy

 Ovarian cysts are fluid-filled sacs that can develop in or on either ovary, usually forming during ovulation.
 Most ovarian cysts are benign.

 Appearance: Fluid-filled sac

 Size: Less than half an inch up to 4 inches or greater in diameter